matheuscscp/gke-metadata-server/README.md

 gke-metadata-server.matheuscscp.io/nodePoolNamespace: {{ helm release or timoni module instance namespace }}
 ```

-Also, `tolerations` with the same key-value pairs above are added with `effect` `NoSchedule`,
+Also, `tolerations` with the same key-value pairs as above are added with the effect `NoSchedule`.
-in case you want to taint the Nodes in the pool to prevent unaware Pods from running on them,
+This is in case you want to taint the Nodes in the pool to prevent unaware Pods from running on them,
 i.e. only Pods with the same `tolerations` as the emulator Pods will be able to run on them.
+This
+is obviously not any kind of security enforcement, but rather just a way to make users think deeply
+about the question "is it ok, or, should my Pod run on this Node?".

 The ServiceAccount configured on the emulator for Pods running on the host network to use
 is the following: